 - Will the proposed financing arrangements allow BSÉ/IFB to negotiate a reasonable recoupment position?

 - Will there be reasonable transparency of accounting with regard to sales revenues, e.g. by use of a collection agent?

-It should be emphasised that for a project to be offered Production funding it is not necessary for all these questions to be answered affirmatively.
+It should be emphasised that for a project to be offered production funding, it is not necessary for all of these questions to be answered affirmatively.
 But negative answers to a high proportion of them could undermine a strongly positive disposition on the part of BSÉ/IFB towards the creative aspects of a project.
 At the very least, a mix of affirmative and negative answers will provoke discussion as to the extent and manner of BSÉ/IFB's commitment.

 Cinema DistributionSome BSÉ/IFB funding programmes have specific criteria of their own and are not necessarily governed by all of the principles set out above.
 Distribution Support is provided to Irish distributors of BSÉ/IFB-backed films who demonstrate that funding from BSÉ/IFB will enhance the promotion of a film in the Irish market.
 Direct Distribution/Exhibition Support is provided to Irish producers to help defray the cost of a limited theatrical release in Ireland (including Northern Ireland) for feature films already in receipt of BSÉ/IFB production funding that have been unable to secure suitable theatrical distribution by a bona fide Irish distribution company but that still have clear potential to reach and engage an Irish audience.